-Throughout his time at Notre Dame, Nicholas has been affiliated with the Keough-Naughton Institute—attending the weekly Lectures and Public Talks Series and working with other Notre Dame students, graduate and undergraduate, on the islands of Inishbofin and Inishark through the Landscapes of the Irish Coast project, led by Faculty Fellow and Professor of Anthropology Ian Kuijt and Professor of Anthropology Meredith Chesson.
+Throughout his time as an anthropology Ph.D. student at Notre Dame, Nicholas Ames has been affiliated with the Keough-Naughton Institute—attending the weekly Lectures and Public Talks Series and working with other Notre Dame students, graduate and undergraduate, on the islands of Inishbofin and Inishark through the Landscapes of the Irish Coast project, led by Keough-Naughton Faculty Fellow and Professor of Anthropology Ian Kuijt and Professor of Anthropology Meredith Chesson.

-Nicholas researches historic migration and the influence immigrant communities have on the development of contemporary urban America.
-He came to Notre Dame from the University of California, Berkeley and entered the University as a Notebaert Fellow, the Graduate School's most prestigious fellowship.
+Nicholas, who received his Ph.D. in May 2021, researches historic migration and the influence immigrant communities have on the development of contemporary urban America.
+He came to Notre Dame from the University of California, Berkeley, and entered the University as a Notebaert Fellow, the Graduate School's most prestigious fellowship.
 In addition to Professors Kuijt and Chesson, he is advised by Professor Maurizio Albahari.

-For his thesis, Nicholas conducted research primarily in the Louisburgh area of South-West County Mayo, and in Pittsburgh, Pennsylvania and Cleveland, Ohio for the American portion of his research.
+Nicholas conducted research primarily in the Louisburgh area of South-West County Mayo, and in Pittsburgh, Pennsylvania, and Cleveland, Ohio for the American portion of his research.

 Nicholas spent considerable time interviewing families as well as studying artifacts here and abroad.
 Perhaps his biggest adventure was guest crewing on a Dutch tall ship in the Summer of 2018 to better understand the hardships and psychology of a sea passage.